linode/docs/docs/contribute_to_linode_using_hugo.md

         hugo server

 4. In a web browser, navigate to the location of your new guide.
-The example Nginx guide will be located at `http://localhost:1313/docs/web-servers/nginx/how-to-install-nginx-on-debian`.
+The example nginx guide will be located at `http://localhost:1313/docs/web-servers/nginx/how-to-install-nginx-on-debian`.

 ## Write and Submit

-The Hugo development server has hot reloading enabled, so you will be able to view changes to your guide as you write them.
+Your local Hugo development server has hot-reloading enabled, so you will be able to view changes to your guide as you write them.
 Please see our [Linode Writer's Formatting guide](/docs/linode-writers-formatting-guide/) and our [Linode Style guide](/docs/doesnt/exist/yet) for more information.

 {{< note >}}
 If your guide requires any images, these will go in the `content/assets` folder.
-Please create a new directory for your guide and place all of the images there.
+Create a new directory for your guide and place all of the images there.
 {{< /note >}}

 <!--